Sher-Chowdhury/vagrant-puppetmaster4/README.md

 7. Repeat the above steps, but this time for Git bash, You can find this icon under, start -> All programs -> git -> Git Bash

-Next we need to configure Git bash to make it easier to use:
+Next we need to configure Git bash to make it easier to use (note, this is not required for macs):

 1. Open new git bash tereminal
 2. right click on the header -> defaults -> "Options" tab -> enable check boxes (there's four in total)